MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/Supported-Windows-guest-operating-systems-for-Hyper-V-on-Windows.md

 ## Supported Windows Server guest operating systems

-Following are the versions of Windows Server that are supported as guest operating systems for Hyper-V in Windows Server 2016 and Windows Server 2019.
+Following are the versions of Windows Server that are supported as guest operating systems for Hyper-V in Windows Server 2016, Windows Server 2019 and Windows Server 2022.

 |Guest operating system (server)|Maximum number of virtual processors|Integration Services|Notes|
 |-------------------------------------|----------------------------------------|------------------------|---------|